Maartyl/cs-chan/README.md

     - not really 'call methods' on them...
         - This allows for more cooperative, yet less dependent systems.
 - To big part other inter-process communication, like TCP or especially unix pipes.
-    - Chans are similar to pipes but allow multiple senders and receivers and arbitrary message types, not just chars.
+    - Chans are similar to pipes but support multiple receivers and arbitrary message types, not just chars.
-    - Chan<byte> with only 1 sender and receiver would be very similar. (only much slower. ^^)
+    - Chan\<byte\> with only 1 receiver would be very similar. (only much slower. ^^)

 - Systems for workload distribution
 - Event distribution and propagation